Sergutin/IgorMotors/DEPLOYMENT.md

 <li>Test server:</li>

-  > python manage.py runserver (You should see the default Django success page)
+  > python3 manage.py runserver (You should see the default Django success page)

   ### Creating ElephantSQL database